challiday21/Brief-README-Angular/README.md

   `) { }`
 `}`

-A given product can then be added to a cart using the method in the same component class
+A given product can then be added to a cart in the same component class using the method

   `addToCart(product: Product) {`
     `this.cartService.addToCart(product);`
     `window.alert('Your product has been added to the cart!');` `}`

-which calls another method `addToCart()` of the new cart-service component on the `click` of a button `Buy` :
+which calls another method `addToCart()` defined in the new cart-service component on the `click` of a button `Buy` :
   `<button type="button" (click)="addToCart(product)">Buy</button>` .